 Corporate Security Agencies:

 Whether or not you search for them, security threats are prevalent on the deep and dark web.
-Deep web threat intelligence is crucial to organizational security and public safety—but locating and analyzing it safely and efficiently requires advanced discovery tools.
+Although much of the activity on these sites is benign, deep and dark web threat intelligence is crucial for organizational security and public safety.